tropicsquare/libtropic-stm32/NUCLEO_F439ZI/README.md

 cmake -DLT_BUILD_TESTS=1 -DLT_CAL=trezor_crypto -DSTLINK_UART=<path> ..
 ```

-# FAQ
+## FAQ

-If you encounter any issues, please check [here](./../FAQ.md) before filing an issue or reaching out to our [support](https://support.desk.tropicsquare.com/).
+If you encounter any issues, please check the [FAQ](./../FAQ.md) before filing an issue or reaching out to our [support](https://support.desk.tropicsquare.com/).

 > [!NOTE]
 > Running tests is not officially supported.
 We do not provide any support for running tests.